queirozz8/Projetos-com-JavaScript/README.md

 <h1>My Projects Developed in JavaScript. <img src="https://skillicons.dev/icons?i=js" height="65" alt="JavaScript logo"></h1>

-- "My Projects" is the directory where my personal projects are stored; it's where my biggest projects are located.
+- "My Projects" is the directory where simple projects involving JavaScript that I created for learning are.

 - "Rocketseat" is the directory where exercises from the Rocketseat Web Development course are kept.